psychemedia/sin-eater-resources/src/_first_trigger.md

 >
 > "The body's salt the soul is, which, when gone,
 > The flesh soone sucks in putrefaction."

+TO DO - pigeon's feathers, and the Bible and key or sieve spell to find'a thief)

 But then we reach the paragraph that was to trigger a whole series of letters regarding the actual existence, or otherwise, of one very particular tradition: that of the "sin-eater".